 3. Create a reading nook

 Looking for a spot to wind down?
 A bay window, a tiny alcove, a small closet, or even a spot under the stairs can easily become a cute and cozy little nook for reading or just relaxing.
-This transformation can be pretty easy.
+This transformation can be pretty easy and is a great way to expand your living space.
 Start with a comfy seat—if you have space, you can add a chair or small sofa.
 Or, you can create a built-in bench seat with a comfy cushion.
 Once your seat is ready, add some pillows in different sizes and textures, and a blanket or two.
 Finally, make sure you have a small table or shelf where you can rest a cup of tea and your book.

 Need space at home to get some work done?
-You can easily create a home office, even if you don’t have an entire spare room to dedicate to it.
-A small closet or alcove can easily be turned into a workspace with the addition of a desk, a chair, and some clever built-in shelves.
+You can easily create a home workspace, crafting area, or homework station, even if you don’t have an entire spare room to dedicate to it.
+A small closet or alcove can easily be transformed with the addition of a desk, a chair, and some clever built-in shelves.

 5. Give your pets a space of their own

 If you struggle to get your dog into the bathtub or glass shower, you’re not alone!
 Make bathtime easier on both you and your pet by installing a special pet shower in your garage or laundry room.
 Use a small corner to create a mini shower, with a raised platform, tiled walls, and a showerhead.
 You’ll be able to walk them right into the shower, making the whole process much easier.
-(And it has the added bonus of keeping the mess contained if you’re dealing with a muddy situation!)
+It also has the added bonus of keeping the mess contained if you’re dealing with a muddy situation!